manpaco/noticen/README.md

 # noticen

-I made this project to have control of notification sounds in one place.
+I made this project to have control of notification sounds and popups in one place.
 You can also add more types of notifications in the "switch/case" of the main script.

 In this project are several files in [resources](/resources) that you can take as an example.

+Replace the `FDTSOUNDS` variable inside [sounds.import](sounds.import) file.
+Also configure your sound player and notification sender on [tools.import](tools.import) file.

+If you place the project on a directory other than `$HOME/.local/noticen`, then change the `MYPATH` variable on [noticen](noticen), [sysound](sysound), and [bt-helper](bt-helper).

 ## Udev rules